Archana550/Archana550/README.md

 - 🔭 I’m currently working on my coding skills
 - 🌱 I’m currently learning Data Structures
 - 👯 I’m looking to collaborate on MERN stack projects.
-- 🤔 I’m looking for help with understanding coding.
+- 🤔 I’m actively looking for Web development internships.
 - 💬 Ask me about web development and I can teach you meditation🧎‍♂️ too😊.
 - 📫 How to reach me: archanakumari8n7@gmail.com